Table of Contents

 Yes and no… The answer depends on the country you order from and the country in which you take them.
 Buying magic truffles online is often illegal – this is the case in France, Switzerland, and Germany, for example.

-In the Netherlands, it’s generally legal to buy magic truffles online and the activity is regulated, but that doesn’t mean that you can take them back to the country you live in if possession is illegal there.
+In the Netherlands, purchasing magic truffles from an online smartshop is legal and regulated.
+However, this does not mean you can freely bring them back to your home country if possession is prohibited there.